 Years in Beechgrove

 In Drogheda, Sister Augustine continued her work in occupational therapy and reflexology.
 She also undertook leadership roles in MMM.
 She had a special ministry in visiting the sick in hospitals around the area.
 As a ‘local girl’ she was well known by many families and they often requested a visit.
 She did this until she was no longer able to drive.
 When her health began to fail she was cared for by the Motherhouse clinic staff.
 She moved to Áras Mhuire in 2018.
-On 16 November 2020, MMMs Gabriel Ashe and Rita Higgins accompanied her and her niece, Eithne, visited.
+On 16 November 2020, as her journey on earth was ending, Srs.
+Gabriel Ashe and Rita Higgins accompanied her throughout the day, while her neice, Eithne, stayed with her until 22.00hs.
 She returned peacefully to God in the early morning of 17 November, in the presence of the night staff.

 On the morning of her funeral, Sister Monica Prendergast led the liturgy of farewell from the Motherhouse, assisted by Sister Ruth Percival.
 Sisters Monica and Augustine had worked together in leadership and made a marvellous team.
 As her remains were being brought to Our Lady of Lourdes Church, a guard of honour of MMMs lined the avenue.
 The Mass was celebrated by Father Paul Murphy, with music provided by Sisters Christine Lawler and Rita Higgins.
 Presentation Sister Colette McCluskey accompanied on the organ.
 Only twenty-five mourners, Sisters and family, were permitted to attend the service.
 The burial took place in nearby Saint Peter’s Cemetery.
 May Sister Augustine rest with God forever.